 - Toss the Blueberries in Flour: Coating the blueberries in flour before adding them to the batter helps to ensure that they don’t sink to the bottom of the loaf pan while baking and that they are evenly distributed in every slice.

-- Cover with Aluminium Foil to Prevent Burning: To stop the loaf from over-browning or burning on top, cover the blueberry bread loosely with aluminium foil halfway through the baking process, or once the top of the loaf is golden in colour.
+- Cover with Aluminium Foil to Prevent Burning: To stop the loaf from over-browning or burning on top, cover the blueberry bread loosely with aluminum foil halfway through the baking process, or once the top of the loaf is golden in color.

 Although this recipe calls for fresh blueberries, you could easily use frozen berries for this blueberry loaf; simply toss them in flour and add them frozen once the batter is mixed.
 Do not allow the berries to thaw before adding them, as this will cause them to bleed through the batter and turn your loaf purple.